 With a hesitant smile, she glanced at the opening in the floor leading downstairs.
 Then she turned back and tried to remember that fateful night.

-The bow came out and the purest, richest tone rose up from the violin.
+The bow came down and the purest, richest tone rose from the violin.
 She let out a sob at the memories.
 Her body still remembered the next tones of the naughty song her father had taught her.
 She drew the bow through the notes; it came out far smoother than she remembered.
 She reached the end and remembered how her father said one movement led into another.
 She brought the bow back and continued into the next note.
 The third turned into fourth, then fifth, sixth, and seventh.

 Linsan couldn't remember where the lessons had stopped but she knew the music.
 She closed her eyes and swayed as she worked her way slowly through the entire song.

 With the last tone, she held her breath until the last of the vibrations faded.
-Then, with tears drying on her cheeks, she carefully loosened the strings and hairs and carefully packed the violin back into it’s case.
+Then, with tears drying on her cheeks, she carefully loosened the strings and hairs and carefully packed the violin back into its case.

 After shoving boxes into place, she headed back downstairs.